camirmas/grapple/README.md

 The result will be broadcasted as the `body` to any hook requests on that topic, unless it returns `nil`, in which case hooks will be sent with default `body`.

-The following example implements a hook that will reacts to updates to Dragonite, performing a `POST` by default:
+The following example implements a hook that creates a game profile for Dragonite (Nature, Types, Stats, etc.), automatically sending updates to the `http://pokeapi.co` API:

 ```elixir
 hook = %Grapple.Hook{topic: "Pokemon.dragonite", url: "http://pokeapi.co/api/v2/pokemon/149"}